-Magnets are materials that generate a field which attracts or repels certain other materials (such as iron and nickel) from a specific distance.
-This invisible field, known as a magnetic field, is responsible for key properties of a magnet.
+Magnets are materials that generate a field that attracts or repels certain other metals (such as iron and nickel) from a specific distance.
+This invisible field, known as a magnetic field, is responsible for the fundamental properties of a magnet.

 1. Permanent Magnets

 Once magnetized, permanent magnets can retain their magnetism for an extended amount of time.
-They are made of materials that can be magnetized and produces its own persistent magnetic field.
+They are made of materials that can be magnetized and produce their own persistent magnetic field.

 Usually, permanent magnets are made of four different types of materials: